AI Use Cases/Logistics

 Automated Workflow Execution

 For your marketing team, this means account prioritization shifts from contact-based to operational-health-based.
 Instead of manually building lists of "accounts with $2M+ annual freight spend," your system automatically flags accounts where you're underperforming on OTDR, where demurrage costs exceed industry benchmarks, or where driver utilization is below optimal - then serves those accounts targeted retention campaigns, case studies about cost recovery, or operational efficiency webinars timed to their fiscal planning cycle.
-Humans still own strategy, messaging, and relationship nuance; the AI eliminates the 20 hours per week spent on data reconciliation and account status verification.
+Humans still own strategy, messaging, and relationship nuance; the AI takes over the hours each week that currently go to data reconciliation and account status verification.

 A Systems-Level Fix